- Horseracing (1984), Lottery (1984), Casinos (1992), Bingo (1994)

 There are 13 casinos in Missouri.
 Each Missouri casino is required to be located on or near a body of water.
 Most are located near the largest cities in the state.

-You can find the general casino information below, including address and website.
+You can find the general casino information below, including the address and website.
 For more specific directions, you can use our Missouri casinos map for guidance.

 |Ameristar Casino – Kansas City||2,500 Slot Machines||3200 North Ameristar Drive||www.ameristar.com|